-- Inhalation: Treatment is essentially symptomatic.
+- Inhalation: Specific treatment is urgent; Consult toxicologist immediately.
 An individual having a dermal or pulmonary sensitization reaction to this material should be removed from further exposure to any diisocyanate. - Eyes: Stain for evidence of corneal injury.
 If cornea is burned, instill antibiotic/steroid preparation as needed.
 Workplace vapors could produce reversible corneal epithelial edema impairing vision. - Skin: This compound is a skin sensitizer.
 Treat symptomatically as for contact dermatitis or thermal burn. - Ingestion: Treat symptomatically.
 There is no specific antidote.
 Inducing vomiting is contraindicated because of the irritating nature of the compound.